Food Security - or: Do people have enough to eat?

 cash income for the villagers who provide it.
 At a price of around one

-US quarter (15 Euro cents) for 10 Mofo Gasy, this income is also very modest.
-Thanks to a generous grant from the German Foundation “children for a better world” the program was expanded in the new school year (starting end of August 2008) to five days a week!
-Zahana is currently experimenting what can be added to make the Mofo Gasy more nutritious.
+Thanks to a generous grant from the German Foundation “children for a better world” the program was expanded in the school year starting end of August 2008 to five days a week!
+Zahana was experimenting what can be added to make the Mofo Gasy more nutritious.